CARNIVAL CRUISE LINE - UK CRUISE HOLIDAY BOOKING TERMS AND CONDITIONS

 10. CARNIVAL’S RIGHT TO CANCEL OR MAKE A SIGNIFICANT CHANGE

 (a) Carnival will do its best not to cancel or make any Significant Alteration to the Package after a booking has been made, however Carnival shall be entitled to cancel the Package Contract or change or curtail the Package where this becomes reasonably necessary on operational, commercial or other grounds.
-If this happens, Carnival will inform the Guest or his travel agent of any such cancellation or change as soon as possible (as appropriate, as soon as reasonably possible thereafter).
+Whenever Carnival makes a change to the Package, even if an insignificant change, Carnival will inform the Guest or his travel agent as soon as possible.

-(1) makes a Significant Alteration to the Package, the Guest will have the choice of either accepting the alteration, accepting an offer of an alternative holiday of comparable standard if available (Carnival will refund any Price difference if the alternative is of a lower value) or cancelling the Package and receiving a full refund of all monies paid.
+(1) is constrained by circumstances beyond its control to make a Significant Alteration to the Package, or cannot fulfill the special requirements of the Guest that it has agreed to in the Contract, the Guest will have the choice of either accepting the alteration, accepting an offer of an alternative holiday of comparable standard if available (Carnival will refund any Price difference if the alternative is of a lower value) or cancelling the Package and receiving a full refund of all monies paid.
 The Guest recognises and agrees that it will not normally be possible for Carnival to offer an appropriate substitute holiday which is available at about the same time as and/or with a similar Itinerary to that originally booked, but Carnival will do its best to provide a suitable alternative holiday of similar duration and value.
-The Guest must notify Carnival of his decision as soon as reasonably possible; or
+The Guest must notify Carnival of his decision within the period specified; or

 (d) After departure, Carnival does not guarantee that the cruise ship will call at every port on the Itinerary or follow every part of the advertised route or schedule or that every part of the Package will be provided.
 Carnival reserves the absolute right to decide whether or not to omit any port(s) and/or to call at additional ports and/or to change the advertised route, schedule or other element of the Package.
 However, in the unlikely event of Carnival being unable to provide a significant proportion of the Package after departure, Carnival will make suitable alternative arrangements, at no extra cost to you, for the continuation of the Package.
-If the Guest does not accept them, for good reasons, or it is impossible to make suitable alternative arrangements, We will, where appropriate, provide you with transport back to the place of departure or to another place to which you have agreed with Us.
-Compensation will not be payable if an alteration is minor or it does not effect the value of the cruise or if Carnival is not able to provide a significant proportion of the Package due to an event of Force Majeure or is not at fault.
+We will grant you a price reduction if the proposed alternative arrangements result in a package which is of lower quality than that specified in the Contract.
+You may reject the alternative arrangements offered to you only if they are not comparable to the arrangements in your Contract or if the price reduction we grant is inadequate.
+We will, where appropriate, provide you with transport back to the place of departure or to another place to which you have agreed with Us.
+Compensation will not be payable if an alteration is insignificant or it does not affect the value of the cruise or if Carnival is not able to provide a significant proportion of the Package due to Unavoidable and Extraordinary Circumstances or is not at fault.

 (e) Transit or part transit of straits, other sea areas controlled by vessel traffic schemes, canals, rivers and all other navigable waterways may be subject to delay due to operational circumstances and/or the requirements of the local authorities and Carnival shall have no liability in respect of any such delay.